reidcam/Wolverine-Engine/README.md

 ## Documentation

-If you want to take a look at the engine itself to make changes or just to understand it better, the documentation is under docs/html/index.html.
+If you want to take a look at the engine itself to make changes or just to understand it better, the documentation can be found here: https://reidcam.github.io/Wolverine-Engine/.
 The documentation was written to help people understand the engine to make changes to it better, but it could help you if your a developer and want to know how to make things in it as well.